 Moreover, to be a member of the NFB /NOPE family and to have my Gal grow up in the Federation is a gift for life .

 We each strive to increase, enhance, and give shape, structure, and momentum to our individual and group strengths and creativity in order to continue to grow the NOPBC into the number one place to be for all people who are Parents of Blind Children.

 Pamela Gebert (Alaska)

-Pamela is veterans of the U.S. Armed Forces.
+Pamela is a veteran of the U.S. Armed Forces.
 Pamela worked for the Army Medical Department.
 Pamela has three children: a son in high school, a high school-aged daughter and a son in middle school.
 Her middle child, Julia, is a cane user and Braille reader.
 Her blindness is caused by an optic pathway glioma tumor.
-Pamela lives in Anchorage, Alaska where they enjoy a variety of outdoor activities, including Nordic and alpine skiing, sledding, gardening, hiking, camping, and fishing.
-Pamela is President of the Alaska Blind Children's Resource.
+Pamela lives with her family in Anchorage, Alaska, where they enjoy a variety of outdoor activities, including Nordic and alpine skiing, sledding, gardening, hiking, camping, and fishing.
+Pamela also serves as President of the Alaska Blind Children's Resources.

 Carla Keirns (Missouri)